Maluso

 Maluso, officially the Municipality of Maluso (Tausūg: Dai'rah Lupah Maluso; Chavacano: Municipalidad de Maluso; Bayan ng Maluso), is a municipality in the province of Basilan, Philippines.
-According to the 2020 census, it has a population of 45,730 people.
+According to the 2024 census, it has a population of 66,817 people.

-It is geographically situated in the Province of Basilan, on the southwestern part of the island, in close vicinity to Sulu group and Banguingui Isles, making it the third most populous town after Isabela City and Lamitan City, in terms of people living in semi-urban areas.
-Maluso has beautiful beaches, rivers and dynamic mangrove areas, and also home to different ethnolinguistic tribes such as Yakan, Iranun, Banguingui and Tausug, peaceably living with kolono groups from different parts of Luzon and Visayas who migrated during the commonwealth era, mostly settled permanently later on.
+It is geographically located in the Province of Basilan, on the southwestern part of the island, near the Sulu group and Banguingui Isles.
+In terms of residents living in semi-urban areas, it ranks as the third most populous town after Isabela City and Lamitan City.
+Maluso is characterized by its beaches, rivers, and extensive mangrove areas.
+It is also home to diverse ethnolinguistic groups, including the Yakan, Iranun, Banguigui, and Tausug, who coexist with kolono communities from various parts of Luzon and the Visayas, many of whom migrated during the Commonwealth era and later settled permanently.
 Maluso is one of the core member of Western Basilan Alliance, a group of five municipalities consisted of Maluso, Hji.
 Muhtamad, Lantawan, Sumisip and Tabuan-Lasa LGUs, sponsored and capacitated by the Spanish government aid agency AECID-funded "MILAB 2" Project, in partnership with the Provincial Government of Basilan.

-On July 1, 2022, it launched its own Flagship program dubbed as “Marayaw Maluso: Peace and Eco-Tourism Hub of Southern Philippines", primarily focused on three major key areas of peace, environment and tourism.
+On July 1, 2022, it launched its flagship program, “Marayaw Maluso: Peace and Eco-Tourism Hub of Southern Philippines", primarily focused on three major key areas: peace, environment and tourism.
 Maluso is home to Maluso River, locally known as “Subah Maluso”, historically tied with its humble beginnings centuries ago, and a known source of freshwater from European sailors and adventurers of the past.